bbgrabbag/code-challenge/README.md

 - `npm run start`

 ### E2E and Unit Tests
-`npm run test`
+- `npm run test`

 ### Notes
 - Test API calls are not mocked currently, so be careful not to run too often.
-There is risk GitHub rate-limiting your API requests.
+There is a risk of GitHub rate-limiting your API requests.
 With personal access token you are granted 5000 requests per hour.